-The question of how dictionary data are available was supplied with multiple choice (presented at the left column of the Table 18):
+The question of how dictionary data are distributed was a question allowing multiple answers (the options are presented in the left column of Table 18):

-Ways of distribution Number
+WAYS OF DISTRIBUTION RESPONSES

 Free online 8

 Restricted online / for usage fee 1

 Both (some for free, others restricted or for usage fee) 1

 Paper dictionary (paid) 3

 (Paid) paper dictionary first, later online for free (e.g. after 1 year) 3

 (Paid) paper dictionary first, later online for usage fee (e.g. after 1 year) 1